Lacrymology/states/salt/ci/doc/ec2.rst

 Server Installation
 -------------------

 Create a security only for the C.I. server.
-Allow in SSH, HTTP and HTTPs (if you turned on SSL).
+Allow in :doc:`/ssh/doc/index`, HTTP and HTTPs (if you turned on :doc:`/ssl/doc/index`).
 Allow all TCP, UDP and ICMP traffic from security group ``salt:cloud:providers:amazon_ec2:securitygroup`` in.